release

 The application period for our Free-Ranging Wildlife Health Residency is now closed.
 Please check back for program updates.

-This is a 3-year residency, which includes enrollment in the UC Davis Masters in Preventive Medicine Program; for applicants who already have a comparable advanced degree in epidemiology, a 2-year clinical and research option is possible.
+The UC Davis School of Veterinary Medicine & California Department of Fish and Wildlife jointly offer a 3-year residency program in free-ranging wildlife health, which includes enrollment in the UC Davis Masters in Preventive Medicine Program; for applicants who already have a comparable advanced degree in epidemiology, a 2-year clinical and research option is possible.

 Advanced Training Topics: